michaelkotelnikov/rhacm-workshop/03.Application_Lifecycle/README.md

 Click on the route resource, and navigate to the URL - **https://&lt;route-url>/application.html**.

-Make sure that the application is running the **development version** on cluster-a.
-Login into cluster-a, and validate that the application runs there.
+Make sure that the application is running the **development version** on the cluster.
+Login into the cluster, and validate that the application runs there.

 ```
 <managed cluster> $ oc login -u admin -p <password> https://api.cluster.2222.sandbox.opentlc.com:6443